lfit/releng-gerrit_to_platform/README.rst

 To activate a given hook, symlink the installed hook in the gerrit hooks directory.

-Two configuration files needed.
-These files are:
+You need two configuration files:

 - ``~gerrituser/.config/gerrit_to_platform/gerrit_to_platform.ini``
 - ``~gerrituser/.config/gerrit_to_platform/replication.config``